rafa1off/fastapi-games/README.md

 Project to practice and learn FastAPI.

-Using local PostreSQL server with Tortoise-ORM but probably will change to SQLAlchemy.
+Using local PostreSQL server with Tortoise-ORM.